 Things to Know About Power Over Ethernet Switch

-Nowadays, with the rapid development of network technology, people are in need of a network technology that can support data transmission and power supply.
-The invention of power over Ethernet switch brings people a lot of conveniences because of their flexibility and reliability.
-And power over Ethernet switches have been applied in many applications in order to keep network at peak utilization.
+Nowadays, with the rapid development of network technology, people need a network technology that can support data transmission and power supply.
+The invention of power over Ethernet switches brings people a lot of conveniences because of their flexibility and reliability.
+Power over Ethernet switches has been applied in many applications to keep the network at peak utilisation.
 So what is power over Ethernet switch and how does it work?
 This post will give you the answer.

 What Is Power Over Ethernet Switch and How Does It Work?

-Power over Ethernet switch is also called PoE switch.
-PoE switch belongs to network switch or hub, it can not only transmit network data, but also supply power to connected devices over one Ethernet cable at the same time, which can greatly simplify the cabling process and cut costs.
-At the same time, PoE technology is applied in different devices, such as IP cameras, IP access points and voice over IP (VoIP) phones.
+The power over Ethernet switch is also called the PoE switch.
+PoE switch belongs to a network switch or hub, it can not only transmit network data but also supply power to connected devices over one Ethernet cable at the same time, which can greatly simplify the cabling process and cut costs.
+At the same time, PoE technology is applied in different devices, such as IP cameras, IP access points and voice-over IP (VoIP) phones.

-When PoE switch is connected with a PoE-Capable device, it can detect automatically the same devices that you have.
-Each of the spare wire pairs of PoE switch is treated as a single conductor and the electricity is injected onto the cable.
+When a PoE switch is connected to a PoE-Capable device, it can detect automatically the same devices that you have.
+Each of the spare wire pairs of the PoE switch is treated as a single conductor and the electricity is injected into the cable.
 And PoE switch can sometimes be transmitted on the data wires by applying a common-mode voltage to each pair.
-Because the twisted pair Ethernet cable uses differential signaling, the voltage doesn’t interfere with the data transmission.
+Because the twisted pair Ethernet cable uses differential signalling, the voltage doesn’t interfere with the data transmission.

 PoE switch, power over Ethernet switch